-4 Days in London: How to Plan a Perfect London Itinerary
+4 Days in London: A Perfect Itinerary for First Timers

-Turns out, we never left the city and STILL ended up having things within the city that we didn’t get to.
+Turns out, we never left the city and STILL ended up having things within the city that we didn’t get to (so Matt returned this past fall to spend another 10 days exploring).

-London is huge, and there’s a ton to do and see.
-The hardest part about planning a trip to London is choosing between attractions.
-If you’ve only got 4 days in London, you definitely don’t have time to make it to every museum, church, and market in London.
+London is huge, and there’s a ton to do and see, so the hardest part about planning a trip to London is choosing between attractions.

-In this guide, which is based on our recent experience staying in London for two weeks, we’re going to give you our take on what you should prioritize in London.
+In this guide, which is based on our recent experiences exploring London, we’re going to give you our take on what you should prioritize in London.
 Along with what you shouldn’t.

 Our favorite parts about London were the diverse range of food stalls at the innumerable food markets around the city, the city’s great green spaces, and the amount of history that exists in London (most of which we didn’t really know about, because to us, London history starts in the 16th Century according to what we learned in school).